NOTICE: Harsh language ahead!

 "And here's the next annoyance," grumbles Aya, looking a little tired and annoyed.
 "Satori-chan, don't get close to that one."

 "I see.
-Do you think we can get her from here?", questions Satori as she squints her eyes in an effort to see the dark figure for herself, instead of through the tengu's mind.
+Do you think we can get her from here?" questions Satori as she narrows her eyes in an effort to see the dark figure for herself, instead of through the tengu's mind.

 Somehow, Shameimaru can clearly see Medicine Melancholy sitting on the ground, grabbing clumps of dirt and rubbing them on her bare chest and limbs, and a sick-smelling poison cloud swirling around the poisonous zombie, taking at least five feet around her.